 - a.
 Individuals with local, non-accredited qualifications and or real time experience to submit the following: - i.
-A comprehensive project portfolio as per the requirements set out by the Registration Committee. - ii.
-A letter of motivation of why the individual wishes to be registered. - iii.
-A letter of recommendation from employer. - iv.
+A comprehensive project portfolio as per the requirements set out by the Registration Committee.
+(Refer to applicable addendum for more information) - ii.
+A letter of motivation on why the individual wishes to be registered. - iii.
+A letter of recommendation from his/her employer/s. - iv.
 Two referrals from other built environment related professionals. - v.
-A list of projects setting out the applicants roles and responsibilities in each over the last five years. - b.
-Individuals with foreign qualifications i.e outside the borders of South Africa to submit the following: - i.
-A letter from the South African Qualifications Authority (SAQA) confirming the equivalent NQF level of the qualification - ii.
-A comprehensive project portfolio as per the requirements set out by the Registration Committee. - iii.
-A letter of confirmation from the Institute or Council if registered in another country. - iv.
-A letter of recommendation from previous employer. - v.
+A list of projects demonstrating the applicant's roles and responsibilities in each project over the last five years, which should be correlated with the required core competencies as set out in the weighted core competency table.

+b.
+Individuals with foreign qualifications i.e. outside the borders of South Africa to submit the following:

+- i.
+A letter from the South African Qualifications Authority (SAQA) confirming the equivalent NQF level of the qualification. - ii.
+A comprehensive project portfolio as per the requirements set out by the Registration Committee.
+(Refer to applicable addendum). - iii.
+A letter of confirmation from the Institute or Council if registered in another country - iv.
+A letter of recommendation from his/her previous employer/s. - v.
 Two referrals from other built environment related professionals. - vi.
 A letter of motivation of why the individual wishes to be registered with SACLAP. - vii.
-A list of projects setting out the applicants roles and responsibilities in each over the last five years.
+A list of projects worked on over the last five years.
+The list should include the setting out of the applicant's roles and responsibilities in each project and be correlated with the required core competencies as set out in the weighted core competency table.